 - 9ijakids (of course this is our all time favourite.
 What did you expect?
 Lol)

 - Maths champion

 - Duolingo (for learning a language)

 - Spelling Stage

 garbage in, garbage will come out.
 The person who dumps garbage into your mind

 will do you considerably more harm than the one who dumps garbage on your

 — Zig Ziglar

-In 2019, be intentional as a parent.
+Be intentional with your parenting approach.
 Don’t leave what your child consumes to chance.
 Don’t let your child fill their mind with so much digital content that has no educational value.
 Take action today.